-Though the behavioral symptoms of rabies are classic, a diagnosis based solely on the symptoms can be difficult because they are similar to other diseases, conditions, and complications.
-The inability to swallow, for example, could be caused by an object lodged in the throat.
-Many factors can trigger aggressive, strange behavior and many animals are easily provoked when injured.
+Although the behavioral symptoms of rabies are classic, a diagnosis based solely on the symptoms can be difficult because classic signs are similar to those of other diseases, conditions, and complications.
+The inability to swallow, for example, could be caused by an object lodged in the throat, many factors can trigger aggressive, strange behavior, and animals often are easily provoked when injured.

-The only way to be 100% sure that an animal is rabid is to perform a direct fluorescent antibody test (dFA) on the brain tissue, which requires that the animal be euthanized.
-This is the most rapid and reliable test for rabies and it has been used for more than 40 years.
+The only way to be 100 percent sure that an animal is rabid is to perform a direct fluorescent antibody test (dFA) on brain tissuewhich requires that the animal dies or is euthanized.
+This is the most rapid and reliable test for rabies and it has been used for more than 50 years.

-Tests that do not require euthanasia can be used to examine serum, spinal fluid, and saliva, but none of them can rule out rabies with 100% certainty.
+Tests that do not require euthanasia can be used to examine serum, spinal fluid, and saliva, but none of them can rule out rabies with 100 percent certainty.
 These tests are used only in humans and animals that cannot be euthanized.